-Primarily though it is thanks to companies such as these in keeping the wheels turning that make it all happen.
+It has been thanks to companies such as these in keeping the wheels turning that made much possible and provided opportunities to assist many.
 Thank you and well done.

 2010 saw the launch of the charities BMW motorcycle project.The project came together following the unexpected and anonymous donation of a 1995 BMW R1100RS tourer at the charity’s Sussex base.